 It is important to fill out the "Request for Due Process Hearing and Mediation" completely.
 Be sure all information is correct and detailed.
-Include facts, dates, and exactly what was written in the IEP.
+Include facts, dates, and what was exactly written in the IEP.
 Your request for a hearing may be delayed if this is not done.
 Your Request can be dismissed or returned for "insufficiency."

 You must include a "Proposed Resolution".
 This is what you want the school to do to resolve your concern.
-Be clear, specific, and brief.
-You must also provide "proof of service" to prove that you have
+Be clear, specific and brief.
+You must also provide "proof of service" to prove that you have mailed, faxed, used a messenger service or you